alexgenin/chouca/README.md

 automaton is the same, except that cell transitions do not always occur when a rule is satisfied, but with a given probability.

-`chouca` is still in development, and interfaces are still unstable.
-If you use it for your own work, expect breaking changes.

 ## What this package implements

 This package is an *engine* for stochastic cellular automata (PCA), although